 Helen- Corporate Partnerships Associate

 I joined the Corporate Fundraising team in 2017 after graduating with a Business Management degree from the University of Birmingham.
 I love my role as it combines my interest in business and corporate social responsibility with my love for charity, children and Birmingham.
 It is inspiring to see businesses from across the country be so generous and passionate towards making a difference to our wonderful hospital and I love being able support businesses in creative ways that allow them to achieve their personal and professional goals.
 It is such a privilege to work for a charity that is continuously striving to do more for those in our care, and for future generations, whether that is through funding research, new equipment or colouring books and playground equipment.
+Read about my most memorable moment in my 'Day in the Life' interview.

 If you could eat one type of food every day and not suffer any consequences whatsoever, what would it be?